Foreign Office targeted in ‘serious cyber security incident’

 The document said the work required involved “business analyst and technical architect support to analyse an authority cyber security incident”.

-The firm’s contract was concluded on January 12 this year, although it has not been confirmed when the incident took place or how much damage was caused.
+The firm’s contract was concluded on 12 January this year, although it has not been confirmed when the incident took place or the extend of the damage.

 It is understood that all parts of the Government implement cyber security defences to identify and prevent potential attempts by cyber criminals to gain access to networks.